 Packing and international moving companies

-While some companies will allow you to pack your items yourself, consider whether it’s worth the extra investment to have this done for you to save time and hassle.
+While some companies allow you to pack your items yourself, consider whether it’s worth the extra investment to have this done for you to save time and hassle.

 DIY versus using a relocation company